-If you are hosting your website in Zone virtual server and you would like to send emails out from your website, please note, that ports 25, 1025, 1026, 465 and 587 are closed.
-Hence you can not use smtp.zone.eu server or any other server that is using the aforementioned ports.
+If you are hosting your website on Zone virtual server and you would like to send emails out from your website, please note, that ports 25, 1025, 1026, 465 and 587 are closed.
+Hence you can not use smtp.zone.eu server or any other server that is using the mentioned ports.

 localhost has to be assigned as SMTP host name and port

 25 should be used.
 Authentication or secure connection (SSL/TLS) is not required.
 Those values should be assigned as false or none.

 $mail->Mailer = "smtp"; $mail->Host = "localhost"; $mail->Port = "25"; $mail->SMTPSecure = 'none'; $mail->SMTPAuth = false;

 You are allowed to send out one email every five seconds.
 If you exceed this limit, an automatic restriction will be applied on sending emails via webserver.
 To remove this restriction, please contact our customer support at firstname.lastname@example.org

 When sending out emails from your webserver, please make sure that your domain’s SPF record allows it.
 Otherwise the emails will be marked as spam or won’t be delivered at all.